CoilKeeper™ Solenoid Supervisory Switch

 - Normal state on the valve body

-- The coil is removed from the valve body in a maintenance state
+- The actuator is removed from the valve body in a maintenance state

 - The releasing circuit is energized